Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of Indian elections - ExBulletin

 Modi's personal touch on the trip, including hugging Emirati President Sheikh Mohammed bin Zayed Al Nahyan, appears aimed at further strengthening ties with the UAE, an oil-rich country that serves India's energy needs while also serving as home to some 3.5 million of its residents. compatriots abroad.
 Modi at one point urged people to give Sheikh Mohammed a standing ovation at the event.

 This relationship also highlights the UAE's realpolitik foreign policy.
-Modi received UAE's highest civilian honor in 2019 even though he stripped statehood from the disputed Muslim-majority region of Kashmir .
+Modi received the UAE's highest civilian honor in 2019 even as he stripped statehood from the disputed Muslim-majority region of Kashmir.

-Associated Press writer Malak Harb in Dubai, United Arab Emirates, contributed to this report.

 |